jack-b-thomas/THOMAS-Data-Science-Portfolio/luka_ad_trade_app/README.md

 <h2> Luka got traded for next to nothing!</h2>
 <p> This is an app I built after the Luka-Anthony Davis trade last week.
 You can compare their stats and watch some highlight reels.
+Then, you can see if you think the trade makes sense, but there were definitely a lot of other factors that went into the trade.
 This was mostly just me experimenting with some of the capabilities of streamlit.
 It was kinda fun. </p>
 <p> The data I used for this app comes from NBAStuffer(https://www.nbastuffer.com).
 It has a bunch of stats for players, teams and refs.
 I used the player data from the 2024-25 season for this app. </p>